shellfly/algo/README.md

 Make a Golang implementation of the library so that a Go programmer can learn this book easily.

-Try to keep the interface and variable name consistent with the original book while not violating Golang coding standards.
+Try to keep the interface and variable name consistent with the original book while writing idiomatic go code.

 ## Note

+1. `main` function

-Unlike Java or Python where you put `main` function in a file directly.
+    Unlike Java or Python where you can put `main` function in a file directly.
 In `go` the `main` function has to be in the `main` package and in the **cmd** directory by convention.
     To test each algorithm(data structure), instead of running the file directly, you have to run the file under **cmd** directory.
 Example: [cmd/bag/main.go](cmd/bag/main.go)
+2. Generics

+    Go doesn't support generics like Java and it's not a dynamic type language like Python. so some code is slightly different. e.g. There is a `GetInt` besides `Get` in a symbol table.

 ## Index